DE4-DVS-Labs/Lab6-Classification/README.md

 ```
 Comment on the results.

-Next, rotate the smaller image by 20 degrees using the Matlab function **_imrotate( )_** and show that indeed SIFT is rotation invariant.
+>Next, rotate the smaller image by 20 degrees using the Matlab function **_imrotate( )_** and show that indeed SIFT is rotation invariant.

 ## Task 5: SIFT vs SURF

-In addition to SIFT, there are other recently developed methods to detect features.
+In addition to SIFT, there are other subsequently developed methods to detect features.
 These include:
 * SURF
 * KAZE
 * BRISK